ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/index.md

       version: '10'
 ```

-This config consists of a list of RegExpTree nodes.
+This config consists of a list of Regular Expression Tree nodes.
 Each node has following structure:

 - **regexp** means the regular expression of this node.
-- **user defined attributions** is a list of dictionary attributions defined in the dictionary structure.
-In this case, we have two attributions: `name` and `version`.
-The first nodes have both attributions.
-The second node only has `name` attribution, because the `version` is defined in the children nodes.
+- **user defined attributes** is a list of dictionary attributes defined in the dictionary structure.
+In this case, we have two attributes: `name` and `version`.
+The first node has both attributes.
+The second node only has `name` attribute, because the `version` is defined in the children nodes.
-  - The value of an attribution could contain a **back reference** which refers to a capture group of the matched regular expression.
+  - The value of an attribute could contain a **back reference** which refers to a capture group of the matched regular expression.
 Reference number ranges from 1 to 9 and writes as `$1` or `\1`.
 During the query execution, the back reference in the value will be replaced by the matched capture group.
-- **children nodes** is the secondary layer of the RegExpTree nodes, which also contains a list of RegExpTree nodes.
-If a string matches a regexp node in the first layer, the dictionary will check if the string matches the children nodes of it.
-If it matches, we assign the attributions of the matching nodes.
-If two or more nodes define the same attribution, children nodes have more priority.
+- **children nodes** is the children of a regexp tree node, which has their own attributes and children nodes.
+String matching preceeds in a depth-first fasion.
+If a string matches any regexp node in the top layer, the dictionary checks if the string matches the children nodes of it.
+If it matches, we assign the attributes of the matching nodes.
+If two or more nodes define the same attribute, children nodes have more priority.
-  - the name of **children nodes** in yaml files can be arbitrary.
+  - the name of **children nodes** in YAML files can be arbitrary.

-Due to the specialty of Regexp Tree dictionary, we only allow functions `dictGet`, `dictGetOrDefault` and `dictGetOrNull`.
+Due to the specialty of regexp tree dictionary, we only allow functions `dictGet`, `dictGetOrDefault` and `dictGetOrNull`.

 Example: